wdoekes/harmonyhelper/README.rst

 *Convert MIDI files to CSV, MIDI or MP3.*

-Allows transformations like:

-- Highlighting a specific track.
-- Adding metronome clicks.
+Primary transformations:

+- Read MIDI file, convert to MP3 (or CSV or MIDI).

+Optional additional transformations:

+- Remove left/right panning (useful for the next options);

+- select track to highlight (increased volume);

+- pan the highlighted track to the right ear;

-- Changing the instrument.
+- invert highlighting (make the highlighted track *less* prominent);

+- convert chords into single notes by choosing either the lower or higher part of the divisi;

+- add a metronome track (hihat);

+- swap out the instrument for a more clear one.

 This tool doesn't do anything that cannot be done with a good MIDI player, but it is *very* convenient.

-*This tool has proven useful for people practicing for a choir.
+**This tool has proven useful for people practicing in a choir.
 They can highlight their own track (Soprano, Alt, ...) whilst also hearing the context from the other parties.
-The conversion to MP3 makes it easy to practice in the car or with your favorite player.*
+The conversion to MP3 makes practicing in the car or anywhere else easy.**

 -----